-The Lindenwood University School of Business and Entrepreneurship will host a Sport Management Career Symposium on Thursday, Sept.
-29, in Harmon Hall's Dunseth Auditorium on the St. Charles campus.
-The event will provide networking and professional development opportunities to students wishing to pursue careers in the sport industry.
+The Lindenwood University School of Business and Entrepreneurship will host a Sport Management Career Symposium on Thursday, Oct.
+11, in Harmon Hall's Dunseth Auditorium on the St. Charles campus.
+The event will provide networking and professional development opportunities to students wishing to pursue careers in the sport and recreation industry.

 Donna Baber, JD, has been hired as the Director of Planned Giving at Lindenwood University.
 In the newly created position, Baber oversees the planning and execution of the university’s planned giving programs through the school’s Institutional Advancement Office.

 Lindenwood University has been named to the 2013 list of Military Friendly Schools® by Victory Media, a global media entity that supports military personnel through the transition into civilian life.
 This is the fourth consecutive year Lindenwood has received the honor, which places the school among the top 15 percent of all colleges, universities, and trade schools nationwide that are committed to recruiting and retaining military and veteran students.

 Robert Singer, PhD, Associate Professor of Accounting at Lindenwood University, has received the Distinguished Research Award from the Academy of Accounting and Financial Studies.
 He received the honor for co-authoring a paper titled “Goodwill Impairment: A Comparative Country Analysis,” which has been accepted for publication in the Academy of Accounting and Financial Studies Journal.